Maclin1963/ESP32-Weather-Display/README.md

-# mac
+# ESP32 Weather Display
-# Agednewrunner & Freshcodefarmer
+# Get weather from the web
-# My footprints of learnning coding
+# & Dsiplay the weather conditions of Taiwan cities
 # Hopefully something useful here...